 Airport Retail — How It Can Help Your Retail Operation Thrive

 Been in an airport recently?
 With the summer travel season upon us, travelers will be crowding into airports—and spending hours waiting for their planes to take off.
 That gives them hours to do much more than watch CNN or screen gaze: in short, it gives them a prime opportunity to shop.
-While the rest of the retail-sphere faces significant challenges in getting customers through the door, airport retail is booming.
+While the rest of the retail space faces significant challenges in getting customers through the door, airport retail is booming.

 New airports are designing their footpaths and atriums to maximize exposure to retailers.
-News & Gift stores and Duty Free Shops are quickly being joined by mass market and luxury name brand airport retail as places of interest, need and engagement by the harried traveler.
+News & Gift stores and Duty-Free Shops are quickly being joined by mass market and luxury name-brand airport retail as places of interest, need, and engagement by the harried traveler.
 From brand experimentation at Jo Malone fragrances to work and play necessities at Brooks Brothers, travelers are spending more time (and more money) in airports.

 Captive markets: airport dynamics

-Driven by economic and promotional forces, U.S airports realized the potential to be more than just travel centers.
+Driven by economic and promotional forces, U.S. airports realized the potential to be more than just travel centers.
 In the late 1970s, they became central hubs for entertainment, retail, and services.
 After all, why not capitalize on the fact that your potential customer had nowhere to go pre-flight except into your store, bar or restaurant?
 “Captive” describes airport audiences: once you’re there, you’re there, with no way out before the departure gate.

 By 2001 however, the airport retail game plan changed dramatically.
 Airport business “post-9/11” was no longer “the usual” and the traveler’s experience was greatly impacted.
 The days of speeding to your gate just before take-off came to an abrupt end.
 Those familiar with the inner workings of airport retail economics understood that 9/11 only accelerated changes that were inevitable.

 Airports are expensive to run.
-Aside from managing runways and tarmacs operating on thousands of square miles of real-estate, the airport passenger terminals themselves are akin to large shopping malls, requiring complex infrastructures, multiple utilities and hundreds if not thousands of staff to operate, manage and maintain.
+Aside from managing runways and tarmacs operating on thousands of square miles of real estate, the airport passenger terminals themselves are akin to large shopping malls, requiring complex infrastructures, multiple utilities, and hundreds if not thousands of staff to operate, manage and maintain.
 And this does not come cheaply.

 Typically, airports fund operating costs through fees—e.g. landing & leasing fees, fueling charges, and service charges paid for by airlines, who then pass along these costs to their passengers.
-Of course, we’ve all seen the cost of airline tickets rise over the years, a result of many things including rising fuel prices, taxes, and airport fees.
-As airports and airlines compete for your business, it’s obvious that finding ways to off-set rising operating costs is a focus for both.
+Of course, we’ve all seen the cost of airline tickets rise over the years, as a result of many things including rising fuel prices, taxes, and airport fees.
+As airports and airlines compete for your business, it’s obvious that finding ways to offset rising operating costs is a focus for both.
 Not to mention the desire for the airport operator to find ways of enticing the traveling public to use their airport over another’s.

 Enter expanded retail and services.